Early rumours are already swirling around Google's successor to the wildly popular Pixel phones.

 For some years, Google's Nexus phones made do with cameras that were OK, but never great.
 That changed with the Pixel and Pixel XL, two phones with cameras that were market leading at launch and are still in the top echelon of mobile phone cameras to this day.

 While many manufacturers are tending towards dual lens cameras with either feature effects or differing angle/zoom configurations on their premium handsets, the current rumours point to the Pixel XL 2 featuring a single lens array on the back with only a very slight camera "bump".
-There's not much known about the actual camera optics in play, but expect the Pixel XL to once again sit in the top tier of camera phones when it launches later in the year.
+There's not much known about the actual camera optics in play, but expect the Pixel XL to once again sit in the top tier of camera phones when it launches.

 How will I charge the Google Pixel XL 2?